 Here’s why semi trucks still rely on drum brakes

 Semi trucks continue to rely on drum brakes as their primary braking system due to their reliability under heavy loads.
-This ...
+This practice is not only seen in commercial vehicle engineering but also in ...

 As you can see in Figure 15-3, you have to remove a bunch of stuff to get to a drum brake.
 The steps here explain how to do so and what to look for when you finally get to your brakes.
 Caution: ...